KilianKegel/FatherlessAmerica/README.md

 A decultured paternity necessarily fractures any coherent social under standing of fatherhood.
-As fewer children live with their biological fathers, and more live with or near stepfathers, mothers’ boyfriends, or other male “role models,” biological fatherhood is being separated from social father hood.
+As fewer children live with their biological fathers, and more live with or near stepfathers, mothers' boyfriends, or other male "role models," biological fatherhood is being separated from social father hood.
 In turn, social fatherhood, once detached from any one man, becomes more diffuse as an idea and elastic as a role-less a person than a style of relating to children.